shawshary/shawshary/README.md

 - 👋 Hi, I’m @shawshary
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning dotfiles configuration
+- 🌱 I’m currently learning dotfiles configuration.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 shawshary/shawshary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.